DjPale/IsometricEdit/README.md

 - `Ctrl-s` save map as JSON (only when compiled to native targets)
 - `Ctrl-o` open map from JSON (only when compiled to native targets)
 - `Ctrl-g` shows and hides the path graph
-- `Ctrl-r` rebuilds the path graph based on the latest tile data
+- `Ctrl-r` rebuilds the path graph based on the latest tile data and applies offsets
+- `Ctrl-d` brings up the path editor for the tag under the tile cursor
+- `Ctrl-arrows` adjust individual tile offset
 - `0..9` and `a..z` selects the group.
 Use mouse wheel to scroll through all tiles

 #### Tile selector / Group editor